learn-co-curriculum/redux-thunk-lab/README.md

 We need to define our `componentDidMount()` function so that it calls our `fetchCats()` action creator.
-We also need to write out a `mapDispatchToProps()` function to make `fetchCats()` available.
-We can then access the function as `this.props.fetchCats()` inside the component and call this when the component
+We also need to write out a `mapDispatchToProps()` function so we can access the function as `this.props.fetchCats()` inside the
-mounts:
+component:

 ```js
 // src/App.js